 Who qualifies as a veteran?

-Veterans at Henry Ford College
+Veterans at Henry Ford College, and 2020 tributes

 Henry Ford College is a Veteran Friendly school and employer.
 We are proud to welcome all veterans and active-duty military members to our campus community.